 What Are The Health Benefits Of Cabbage?

 If you try this creamy coleslaw recipe, let me know!
-Leave a comment and if your family loves them as much as mine does, be sure to give it a five star ⭐️ rating!
+Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 - 1/2 cup mayonnaise

-- 1 tbsp dijon mustard
+- 1 tablespoon dijon mustard

-- 1 tbsp apple cider vinegar
+- 1 tablespoon apple cider vinegar

-- 1 tsp onion powder
+- 1 teaspoon onion powder

-- 1/2 tsp sea salt
+- 1/2 teaspoon sea salt

-- 5 cups green cabbage, finely shredded
+- 5 cups finely shredded green cabbage

-- 2 cups red/purple cabbage, finely shredded
+- 2 cups finely shredded red/purple cabbage

-- 1 cup carrots, finely shredded
+- 1 cup finely shredded carrots

-To prepare cabbage, cut the head of cabbage in half and cut off the center core.
+- To prepare cabbage, cut the head of cabbage in half and cut off the center core.
 To shred the cabbage and carrots you can thinly slice them with a knife or better use a cheese grater, mandoline or food processor.

 - Cover and refrigerate 1 to 2 hours to let the flavors meld together, before serving.

-Use a bag of pre-shredded cabbage and carrots as a time saver.
+- Use a bag of pre-shredded cabbage and carrots as a time saver.
 Just be sure, you’re using about 7-8 cups of slaw total.

-To lower the calories, use plain greek yogurt in place of all or part of the mayonnaise.
+- To lower the calories, use plain Greek yogurt in place of all or part of the mayonnaise.
 You can also use a low calorie mayo.

-If you don’t want a creamy coleslaw, try leaving out the mayonnaise and replacing it with 2 teaspoons of extra virgin olive oil for a vinaigrette coleslaw.
+- If you don’t want a creamy coleslaw, try leaving out the mayonnaise and replacing it with 2 teaspoons of extra virgin olive oil for a vinaigrette coleslaw.